2017–18 St. Louis Blues season: April

-The Blues beat the Chicago Blackhawks, 4-1, on April 6, to jump over the Colorado Avalanche (93 points) for the final (8th place) Wild Card spot (94 points), but then lost to the Avalanche in regulation, 2-5, in the final game of the season on April 7, to drop out of the playoffs.
+The Blues beat the Chicago Blackhawks, 4-1, on April 6, to jump over the Colorado Avalanche (93 points) for the final (8th place) Wild Card spot (94 points), They then faced the Colorado Avalanche for the final playoff spot in the Western Conference on April 7.
 Because of tie-breakers favoring the Blues over the Avalanche, the Blues only needed a tie in regulation to gain the point and rank at eighth place in the Conference to be in the playoffs.
-The Avalanche go on to play the first place Nashville Predators in the first round of the playoffs.
+However, they lost to the Avalanche 2–5, in regulation, to drop out of the playoffs.
+Consequently, the Avalanche played the first place Nashville Predators in the first round of the playoffs.
 The captain, Alex Pietrangelo, played in his 617th game, passing Bob Plager for second place as a Blues' defenseman.
 Barret Jackman holds the top spot with 803 games played.

 Vladimir Tarasenko (RW), 26, sustained a dislocated shoulder in the April 7 final game.
-He will undergo surgery on April 11, and be out four to six months.
+He underwent surgery on April 11.
 He played in 80 games this season, ranking first on the team in goals (33) and second in points (66).